 Scenario 2: your first and last date

-If your date pulls up into your quiet suburbia neighborhood with loud music blaring and kicks at the neighbors barking dog, you may think twice when you open the door and see Mr. Charming with a grinning smile.
+If your date pulls up into your quiet suburbia neighborhood with loud music blaring and kicks at the neighbors barking dog, you may think twice when you open the door and see Mr. or Ms. potential with a grinning smile.

 The same assumptions will be made when you drive through the parking lot at your first interview.
 You never know who is watching you.
 The person that you just cut off for a parking spot, maybe someone in your interview loop.
 You may have impressed your friends at the import car show on Saturday night, but here you are pure obnoxiousness.
 We aren’t here for a stereo competition or a fashion show, we are here to get some work done.

 At many companies, HR will check in with the receptionist (think of this as the equivalent of your parents who answered the front door when your date came knocking) and see what the person at the front desk thought about the candidate while they waited in the lobby.
 Was the receptionist treated with respect, or like a rented mule?
 Did they engage in conversation and smile, or were they cold and arrogant?
 Interview tone and tempo were influenced here.

 I would argue that the interview starts as soon as you arrive on the campus of the company.
 As soon as you hit the front lobby, smile.
 Try to convey you are a positive person and in a good mood.
-You are someone that others will want to work with.
+You are someone who others will want to work with.
 I can’t stress enough how first impressions set the interview tone.
 As a recruiter, the two scenarios leave me with two very different impressions.